alec-schmidt/PythonHangman/README.md

 # PythonHangman
 Simple Hangman game using Python that chooses a word at random from the English Dictionary.
-Prints an ASCII hangman on incorrect guesses
+Prints an ASCII hangman on incorrect guesses.